 - H. Groups using the room are responsible for setup, take down and cleanup of the room.
 Facilities are inadequate for preparing full meals, but carry-ins are permitted.
-Continued abuse by the individual or group will result in termination of meeting room usage at the discretion of the Director. - I. All trash must be placed in an appropriate receptacle.
+Continued abuse by the individual or group will result in termination of meeting room usage at the discretion of the Director. - I. Signage is not allowed outside on library property or inside the library in promotion or direction of the meeting room use. - J. All trash must be placed in an appropriate receptacle.
 Library Staff should be contacted for additional trash bags.
 Refrigerator must be emptied and the microwave cleaned at the end of the reservation, if used.
-Failure to do so may result in loss of meeting room privileges. - J. There is no baby-sitting service for children in the Library for those attending meetings. - K. No smoking or alcoholic beverages are permitted.
-No open flames, such as candles are permitted.
+Failure to do so may result in loss of meeting room privileges. - K. There is no baby-sitting service for children in the Library for those attending meetings.
+Child(ren) under the age of eleven (11) must remain in the meeting room with their adult(s). - L. No smoking or alcoholic beverages are permitted.
+No open flames, such as candles are permitted, though Sternos are allowed for food.
 Nothing may be hung from the ceiling.
-Only painters' tape must be used to attach items to the walls. - L. Chairs and tables are available for public use within the building.
+Only painters' tape must be used to attach items to the walls. - M. Chairs and tables are available for public use within the building.
 Various equipment is available for use.
-Consult the library staff or website to determine available equipment. - M. The Library will not be responsible for any property left on the premises.
+Consult the library staff or website to determine available equipment. - N. The Library will not be responsible for any property left on the premises.
 The Library storage is not to be used by any group.
-Material stored by a group will be discarded. - N. A copy of the use policy will be available in each room. - O. Please notify the Library of any meeting cancellation within 24 hours so that other groups may use the room.
+Material stored by a group will be discarded. - O. A copy of the use policy will be available in each room. - P. Please notify the Library of any meeting cancellation within 24 hours so that other groups may use the room.
 Failure to do so may result in loss of meeting room privileges for the group after two (2) no shows.
-We will cancel reservations for groups that don't show up thirty (30) minutes after meeting start time and consider it a "no show". - P. The Director reserves the right to deny the use of the meeting rooms.
+We will cancel reservations for groups that don't show up fifteen (15) minutes after meeting start time and consider it a "no show". - Q. The Director reserves the right to deny the use of the meeting rooms.

-Meeting Rooms
+Meeting